1. As soon as you receive the flowers, place all the bunches / bouquets / or single stems in buckets with cool and fresh water

-8. Remove the outside petals (if you want).
+8. For roses: Remove the outside petals (if you want).

 9. It is recommended to change the water of the vase and to cut the stems once every two

-10. Keep your roses away from sunlight or other heat sources; the cooler the
+10. Keep your flowers away from sunlight or other heat sources; the cooler the

 To protect the roses during transportation, we wrap them with a corrugated cardboard.